2025 Volunteer Information

 Set up July 4

-table and chairs on the chassis before 2pm
+Set up table and chairs on the Grandstand and under the large tent before Noon

 Records, Announcer, Brackets, Runner, Sign Up